 Frequently Asked Questions About DUI Charges In Virginia

-An arrest for driving under the influence is frightening because of the potential consequences.
-Below are some of the common questions our clients have about DUI.
+An arrest for driving under the influence (DUI) is frightening because of the potential consequences.
+Below are some of the common questions clients have about DUI.

-Stephen P. Pfeiffer is recognized as one of the top DUI lawyers in Virginia Beach because of his extensive knowledge and track record in DUI defense.
-Read our FAQ or contact us today for answers to your specific situation.
+Stephen P. Pfeiffer is recognized as one of the top DUI lawyers in Virginia Beach because of his extensive knowledge and track record in DUI defense cases.
+Attorney Pfeiffer is committed to his clients’ well-being and handles each case from beginning to end, going to trial when that is in a client’s best interests.
+Read the following FAQ or contact the firm today for answers to your specific DUI questions.

 Do I have to perform field sobriety tests?

 You have absolutely no obligation to perform these tests.
 There are no legal consequences for you to politely refuse from performing these tests.
-In fact, often times there are several environmental and physical health reason to politely refuse.
+In fact, often times there are several environmental and physical health reasons to politely refuse.
 The officer should ask you at some point in their questioning if you have any medical problems or conditions.
-If you have leg, back, knee or other health problems such as vertigo, asthma, GERD and you choose to speak with the officer you should detail these problems to the officer.
+If you have leg, back, knee or other health problems such as vertigo, asthma or GERD and you choose to speak with the officer, you should detail these problems to the officer.

 What are my rights after I’ve been arrested for DUI?

 Once you are taken into custody, you are required by law to submit to a breath or blood test to measure your blood alcohol content.
 There are consequences for refusing the test.
 But you always have the right – even before you are formally charged – to refuse to answer questions.
 Once you are placed under arrest, you have the right to ask for an attorney and to have an attorney present during questioning.
 You have the right to challenge the criminal DUI charges.
 Your right to speak to an attorney does not apply to your decision whether to blow into the breath testing device after you have been arrested.

 What happens if I refuse the breathalyzer test?